2014 Tacoma nurses' strike

 The SEIU Healthcare 1199NW strike of 2014 was a 24-hour strike called by the Service Employees Union healthcare Local 1199NW.
-The strike was begun on Tuesday, November 18, 2014 at 7:00 A.M.
-There were 1,100 workers at two Pierce County hospital operated by CHI Franciscan Health in Tacoma participated in the strike event.
+The strike was begun on Tuesday, November 18, 2014, at 7:00 A.M.
+There were 1,100 workers at two Pierce County hospitals operated by CHI Franciscan Health in Tacoma who participated in the strike event.
 The two hospitals are St. Joseph Medical Center in Tacoma and St. Clare Hospital in Lakewood.
-Nurse assistants, licensed practical nurses, unit secretaries, dietary workers, housekeepers, sterile processors, technical workers and other services of the two hospitals were walked off the job to participate in the strike.
+Nurse assistants, licensed practical nurses, unit secretaries, dietary workers, housekeepers, sterile processors, technical workers and other services of the two hospitals walked off the job to participate in the strike.
 The strike did not include nurses and doctors.
 The union members were demanding CHI Franciscan Health to improve wages, improve on health care, improve on their charity care policy, and end unfair labor practices.

 Background

 CHI Franciscan Health

 CHI Franciscan Health is a non-profit organization based in Tacoma.
 The organization affiliated with national non-profit Catholic Health initiatives based in Colorado.
 The Franciscan Foundation was established in 1986 to receive charitable gifts and funds made on CHI Franciscan Health.
 According to CHI Franciscan Health, 100 percent of contribution to the foundations will goes directly to programs and accounts that were designed to help their communities and patients.
 Furthermore, CHI Franciscan Health promises to provide equal opportunity to their employees regarding their employees' race, color, religion, gender, sexual orientation, national origin, age, disability or veteran status.
 They are also a member of the Washington State Hospital Association.